 - Feel free to attach a logo to go with your press release.
 They can be any size, but should be square if possible.

 - All items will be published as space allows, first come, first served.
-I post a maximum of twelve per day; if PR is backed up, postings may be held for a few days before they are published.
+I post a maximum of ten per day; if PR is backed up, postings may be held for a few days before they are published.
 I don’t generally post weekends.

 Things I don’t generally post:

 - Beer releases – there are just too many and they clutter up the feed.
-Food carts.